Export a Content search report

-Under Export key, click Copy to clipboard.
-You use this key in step 5 to download the report.
+On the Export report flyout page under Export key, click Copy to clipboard.
+You use this key in step 6 to download the search results.

 Because anyone can install and start the eDiscovery Export tool, and then use this key to download the search report, be sure to take precautions to protect this key just like you would protect passwords or other security-related information.

 At the top of the flyout page, click Download results.